edgedb/easy-edgedb/README.md

 ## Multiple inheritance

-Let's learn about multiple inheritance.
+While Dracula arrives at Whitby, let's learn about multiple inheritance.
 We know that you can `extend` a type on another, and we have done this many times: `Person` on `NPC`, `Place` on `City`, etc. Multiple inheritance is doing this with more than one type at the same time.
 We'll try this with the ship's crew.
 The book doesn't give them any names, so we will give them numbers instead.
-Most `Person` types won't need a number, so we'll create an abstract type called `HasNumber` only for the types that need a number:
+Most `Person` types won't need a number, so we'll create an abstract type called `HasNumber` only for types that need a number:

 ```
 abstract type HasNumber {